9 Signs Your Liver Might Be in Trouble

 You have family history of liver disease

 “A small class of liver diseases are hereditary, so if you think there have been family members who died of liver disease or liver cancer, bring it up to your doctor so they can look into it further,” says Dr. Menon.
-Check out this type of liver disease that millions of people don’t even know they have.

 You’re confused or forgetful